 You can usually choose any name you like for the folders you create to organise your Unity project.
-However, there are a number of folder names that Unity interprets as an instruction that the folder’s contents should be treated in a special way.
+However, there are folder names that Unity reserves for special purposes.
 For example, you must place Editor scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary in a folder called Editor for them to work correctly.

 This page contains the full list of special folder names used by Unity.

 The AssetsAny media or data that can be used in your game or project.
 An asset may come from a file created outside of Unity, such as a 3D Model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info